Addiction Help

 Ecstacy: stimulant effect, neurotoxin.

-PCP- distorted thoughts, anasthesia
+PCP- distorted thoughts, anesthesia

 senses heightened, switching of senses.
 “Trails and Flashbacks”.

-StimulantsSpeed, Uppers, Cocaine, Amphttamines, crystal meth.
+StimulantsSpeed, Uppers, Cocaine, Amphetamines, crystal meth.

 Stimulate the CNS, spine, brain, peripheral and autonomic nervous system.